What’s on TV this Christmas 2019?

 Airs: 29th-30th December at 9pm

-The Christmas interval wouldn’t be full with out a new status drama from the BBC – and this yr we’ll be handled to a historic collection based mostly on an notorious 1960’s scandal.
+The Christmas interval wouldn’t be full with out a new status drama from the BBC – and this yr we’ll be handled to a historic sequence primarily based on an notorious 1960’s scandal.

 Bancroft – ITV

-The festive interval additionally marks the return of homicide detective DCI Elizabeth Bancroft, for a second three-part collection.
-Sarah Parish is again within the lead position, whereas the supporting solid contains Charlotte Hope, David Avery and Jacqueline Boatswain.
+The festive interval additionally marks the return of homicide detective DCI Elizabeth Bancroft, for a second three-part sequence.
+Sarah Parish is again within the lead function, whereas the supporting solid consists of Charlotte Hope, David Avery and Jacqueline Boatswain.

 Cinderella: After Ever After – Sky One